 Dr. Flynn has written and spoke extensively on contemporary higher education and has been a consultant-evaluator for the Association of American Colleges and Universities, the National Endowment for the Humanities, the Lilly Endowment, and over forty institutions.
 He serves on the editorial board of Liberal Education and continues to teach modern literature in Alvernia’s innovative Seniors College.

-Active in economic development, intercultural dialogue, and community-based learning, Dr. Flynn serves as a board member for The Reading Hospital and Medical Center as well as serving on the Jesuit Center of Wernersville Advisory Board and the Caron Governance Committee.
-He has also been a member of several national boards, including the American Council of Education's coordinating board for all sectors of higher education.
-In 2011, he was elected to the boards of both the Association of Catholic Colleges and Universities (ACCU) and the Association of Franciscan Colleges and Universities (AFCU).
-Honored in 1992 by the National Center for the First Year Experience and in 2001 as an academic leader by the Council of Independent Colleges, he considers his most important professional award to be a Distinguished Teaching Award received in 1978 while he was a graduate teaching assistant at the University of Michigan.
+Active in economic development, intercultural dialogue, and community-based learning, Dr. Flynn serves on the Board of Directors of both Caron and the Reading Health System as well as the advisory board for the Jesuit Center in Wernersville.
+He is a past member of several national boards, including the Council of Independent Colleges (CIC), the Association of Franciscan Colleges and Universities (AFCU), and the American Council of Education's (ACE) coordinating board for all sectors of higher education.
+Currently, he serves on the boards for the Association of Catholic Colleges and Universities (ACCU) and National Association of Independent Colleges and Universities (NAICU) as well as for the Association of Independent Colleges and Universities of Pennsylvania (AICUP).
+Honored as an academic leader in 1992 by the National Center for the First Year Experience and in 2001 by the Council of Independent Colleges, he considers his most important professional award to be a Distinguished Teaching Award received in 1978 while he was a graduate teaching assistant at the University of Michigan.

 Dr. Flynn is married to Helen Sheimo Flynn, a native South Dakotan and also a former graduate student from the University of Michigan.
 She is a technology specialist and county library director enjoying her third career and an avid reader of mysteries.
 Their son, Daniel, a graduate Xavier University (OH), is an international program coordinator for the Jesuit Volunteer Corps (JVC).
 The Flynns share interests in music, sports, travel, and the beach.